For any additional SEN enquiries, please contact Mrs L Steward (SENCo) on 01373 462798 or LSteward@educ.somerset.gov.uk

 1. Information about your child's special educational needs comes from a number of sources:

 - Liaison with the First School or previous school

-- Screen tests for reading and spelling
+- Screen tests for reading age and spelling age

 - Teacher/Teaching Assistant feedback

 - Pastoral Leader concerns

 2. If the child's progress in any area of the four broad areas of Special Educational Needs provision is significantly lower than that of their peers starting from the same baseline.
 (Communication and Interaction, Cognition and Learning, Social, Mental and Emotional Health and Sensory and/or Physical)

 - Fails to match or better the child's previous rate of progress

 - Fails to close the attainment gap between the child and their peers

 3. Diagnoses from Paediatrics, Speech and Language, Occupational Therapy, CAMHs etc. (From SEN Code 2015).